-Numerate student are capable of solving multi-step math problems – and importantly – evaluating the reasonableness of the solution.
+Numerate students are capable of solving multi-step math problems – and importantly – evaluating the reasonableness of the solution.
 For example:

-Dustin saves pictures in a 4 page photo album.
+Joseph saves pictures in a 4 page photo album.
 He has 102 pictures in the album – 28 pictures on the first page, and 23 pictures on each of the last two pages.
-How many pictures are on the second page of Dustin’s photo album?
+How many pictures are on the second page of Joseph’s photo album?

 The numeracy math skills needed to solve this problem are:

 - The ability to double (or multiply by 2) – 23 x 2 = 46